Tuesday, 3 June 2014

 Running State:--

-• If the thread is in execution then it is said to be in running state.
+• If a thread is currently being executed by the CPU, it is said to be in the Running state.

-• The thread can also be forced to give up the control when one of the following conditions arise
+• A running thread may also be forced to relinquish control and move out of the Running state when one of the following conditions occurs:

 1. A thread can be suspended by suspend( ) method.
 A suspended thread can be revived by using the resume() method.